steveberardi/bigsky/README.md

 # <img src="https://raw.githubusercontent.com/steveberardi/bigsky/main/docs/images/logo.svg" width="48" style="vertical-align:middle"> Big Sky Catalog

-The Big Sky Catalog is a compilation of various Star and Deep Sky Object (DSO) catalogs:
+The Big Sky Catalog is a compilation of various Star and Deep Sky Object (DSO) catalogs, tailored for the purpose of visual observation.
+Currently, it includes the following objects:

-- Tycho-2
+- 2,557,499 stars from the Tycho-2 catalog

+Future versions will include objects from these catalogs:

+- Messier
 - New General Catalogue (NGC)
 - Index Catalogue (IC)
-- Messier

-It's still a work in progress, but the catalog will be distributed in various formats (e.g. CSV), and there will also be a small Python ORM wrapper for working with the database.
+- Washington Double Star Catalog (WDS)

+It's still very much a work in progress!
+Help is wanted and appreciated :)

 ## Data Sources
 | Name  | Source  |